To opt out of Teamsters 401 dues:

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-Teamsters 401 is the designated union for many employees of Luzerne County, Lackawana County, Duryea Borough, Hazelton School District and likely other public employees in Pennsylvania.
+Teamsters 401 is the designated union for approximately 1,500 employees of Luzerne County, Lackawana County, Duryea Borough, Hazelton School District and likely other public employees in Pennsylvania.

 For years, public employees in Pennsylvania have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).